Stability and convergence of multi-converter systems using projection-free power-limiting droop control: Introduction

 Today, most renewables are interfaced by dc/ac voltage source converters (VSC) use so-called grid-following control.
 This control paradigm requires a stable and slowly changing ac voltage (i.e., magnitude and frequency) and jeopardizes grid stability when disturbance occur~\cite{KH2024}.
 Since grid-following explicitly controls the converter current/power, incorporating power limits is straightforward.
 In contrast, grid-forming converters, that are commonly envisioned to be the cornerstone of future power systems, impose stable and self-synchronizing ac voltage dynamics at their grid terminals.
 Although prevalent grid-forming controls including droop control\cite{CDA1993}, virtual synchronous machine control (VSM)\cite{DSF2015}, and dispatchable virtual oscillator control (dVOC)\cite{GCBD2019} have been investigated in detail constraints are not accounted for in their analysis\cite{DB2012,SOARS2014,SGRS2013,DS2014,SGCD2021}.

 However, from a practical point of view, resource and converter constraints are a significant concern.
 The majority of works on grid-forming control under constraints in the application oriented literature has focused on current-limiting (see \cite{BCL2024} for a recent survey).
-Only few works investigate dc voltage~\cite{CPLJ2016} or power limits~\cite{DLK2019}.
-Notably, power-limiting droop control combines conventional droop control with proportional-integral controls that activate when the converter reaches its power limit~\cite{DLK2019}.
+To address power-limiting, power-limiting droop control combines conventional droop control with proportional-integral limiters that activate when the converter reaches its power limit~\cite{DLK2019}.
+While asymptotic stability of power-limiting droop control has been established~\cite{IG2025}, this result does not quantify the impact of controller gains or network parameters.

-Continuous-time primal-dual gradient descent dynamics~\cite{CMC2016} have been widely used to study system-level controls for multi-machine systems such as automatic generation control and economic dispatch~\cite{LZC2016}.
-Moreover, primal-dual dynamics have been used to design novel distributed power flow controls~\cite{CDA2020}.
-The focus of these works are predominantly equality constrained optimization problems that arise from secondary and tertiary control of power systems.
+Continuous-time primal-dual dynamics~\cite{CMC2016} have been widely used to study system-level controls arising from equality constrained optimization problems such as secondary control and economic dispatch of multi-machine systems~\cite{LZC2016} and power flow control~\cite{CDA2020}.
+In contrast, directly applying primal-dual dynamics to primary control design results in controls with communication requirements that are infeasible in practice.

-In contrast, this work leverages projection-free primal-dual dynamics~\cite{QL2019} to develop a novel decentralized power-limiting primary control for grid-connected power electronics and analyze the resulting multi-converter system frequency dynamics.
-Our novel projection-free power-limiting droop control is distinct from power-limiting droop control~\cite{DLK2019,IG2025} and enables rigorous bounds on the convergence rate of the multi-converter system frequency to the optimal solution of an associated constrained network flow problem.
+This work leverages projection-free primal-dual dynamics~\cite{QL2019} in edge coordinates to develop a novel grid-forming power-limiting primary control for grid-connected power electronics and analyze the resulting multi-converter system frequency dynamics.
+Our novel projection-free power-limiting droop control is distinct from power-limiting droop control~\cite{DLK2019,IG2025} and enables rigorous bounds on the convergence rate of the multi-converter system frequency to the optimal solution of an associated constrained dispatch problem.

+To characterize the steady-states of these networked dynamics, a generic constrained network flow problem can be formulated whose primal-dual dynamics cannot be implemented using only local information~\cite{IG2025}.
+In contrast, applying primal-dual dynamics in edge coordinates~\cite{ZM2011} results in a fully decentralized converter control that is asymptotically stable with respect to Karush-Kuhn-Tucker (KKT) points of the constrained flow problem in edge coordinates.